-Intro to Lab Science (T/R w/LM) CAR491
+Intro to Lab Science (TR w/LM) 14-102-C-022-00

-14-102C-022-00 a
+•••••••

+14-102-C-022-00

 Open to 11-12 1 credit

 Hawkeye Community College MLT101 2 credits

-This course familiarizes the student with the MLT
+This course familiarizes the student with the MLT progr am and the field

-field of laboratory medicine.
-The organization and laboratory are explored, as well as medical ether as the second s

-employment opportunities, and professional organize
+This course familiarizes the student with the MLT program and the field of laboratory medicine.
+The organization and role of the clinical laboratory are explored, as well as medical ethics and conduct, employment opportunities, and professional organizations.

-employment opportunities, and professional organiz Zations.

-Lab Mathematics (M/W/F w/ ILS) CAR492
+Lab Mathematics (MWF w/ ILS)

-Open to 11-12 1 credit

-Hawkeye Community College MLT103 3 credits

-Mathematical calculations applicable to the clini

-studied in this course.
-Emphasis is on the M

-calculations involved in the preparation of labora
+14-105-C-044-00 Open to 11-12 1 credit Hawkeye Community College MLT103 3 credits Mathematical calculations applicable to the clinical laboratory are studied in this course.
+Emphasis is on the Metric System and calculations involved in the preparation of laboratory solutions and dilutions.

-dilutions. , , , , , , , , , , , , , , , , , , ,

-Fundamentals of Lab Techniques (Qtr 1/ /3 w/U) CAR493

-14-102-C-044-00 0 11/0/ 0/ 11//0

-Open to 11-12 1 credit

-Hawkeye Community College MLT110 3 credits

-This course is directed toward developing the

-technical skill necessary to perform basic laborator

-is placed on use and maintenance of laboratory e equipment, quality

-control, and safety techniques.
+Fund of Lab Techniques 21-22SY (Q tr.
+1/3 w/U) CAR493 14 102 C 044 00 - - skill necessary to perform basic laboratory tests.
+Emphasis is placed on use and maintenance of laboratory equipment, quality control, and use and maintenance of laboratory equipment, quality control, and safety techniques.

+14-102-0-044-00 Open to 11-12

+Hawkeye Community College MLT110 3 credits This course is directed toward developing the knowledge and technical

-Urinalysis (Qtr 2/4 w FLT) CAR494
+Urinalysis 21-22SY (Qtr.
+2/4 v v FLT) 14-102-C-044-0 0 - -

-14-102-C-044-00 1 or od!t

-Open to 11-12 1 credit
+Open to 11-12 Hawkeye Community College MLT120

-Hawkeye Community College MLT120 3 credits This course includes the study of urine formation and methodology determining the physical, chemical, and microscopic properties of urine in normal and abnormal states.
+3 credits This course includes the study of urine formation and methodology determining the physical, chemical, and microscopic properties of urine in normal and abnormal states.